(A) Preventing contamination from hands.

 (4) In running water of sufficient velocity to flush particulates to the drain, if used with moist food such as ice cream or mashed potatoes;

 (5) In a clean, protected location if the utensils, such as an ice scoops, are used only with a food that is not time/temperature controlled for safety; or

 (6) In a container of water if the water is maintained at a temperature of at least one hundred thirty-five degrees Fahrenheit (fifty-seven degrees Celsius) and the container is cleaned at a frequency specified under paragraph (B)(2)(g) of rule 3717-1-04.5 of the Administrative Code.

 (L) Linens and napkins - use limitation.

-Linens and napkins may not be used in contact with food unless they are used in the dough raising process or to line a container for the service of foods, and the linens and napkins are maintained clean and replaced after each use.
+Linens, such as cloth napkins, may not be used in contact with food unless they are used in the dough raising process or to line a container for the service of foodsand the linens and napkins are replaced each time the container is refilled for a new consumer.

 (M) Wiping cloths - use limitation.

 (1) Cloths that are in use for wiping food spills from tableware and carry-out containers that occur as food is being served shall be:

 (2) Cloths that are in use for wiping counters and other equipment surfaces shall be: